PauloBrombley/VisualNuts/README.md

 - That counts all the official languages spoken in the listed countries.
 - To find the country with the highest number of official languages.
 - To find the most common official language(s), of all countries.

+### Solution
+I made a implementation of a Spring Boot REST API endpoint's that can be accessed with a GET request to the `/exerciseTwo` root endpoint. all the routes are:
+- `/countries/count` Returns the number of countries in the JSON
+- `/countries/max-german-languages` Finds the country with the most official languages, where they officially speak German
+- `/languages/count` Counts all the official languages, witout duplicates
+- `/countries/most-languages` Retur the country with the highest number of official languages
+- `/languages/most-common` Find the most common official language(s), of all countries

+## Testing:
+To run the tests, it is highly recommended to use the maven `clean test` command

+## Running:
+To run the project, you have to run the `VisualNutsApplication` class.
+**This project uses Spring Boot**